NDSU Lincoln Speech and Debate Society

 The NDSU Lincoln Speech and Debate team is an active member of Pi Kappa Delta, the American Forensics Association, the National Forensics Association, and the National Parliamentary Debate Association.
 The team competes in several tournaments annually.
 Students may compete in public address events, oral interpretation events, and parliamentary debate.
 Undergraduate students of all majors are welcome to compete.

-For further information, contact Taylor McMillin, director of the Lincoln Speech and Debate Team, at Email Ms. McMillin.
+For further information, contact Taylor McMillin, Head Coach of the Lincoln Speech and Debate Team, at Email Ms. McMillin.